 You don’t want to miss the Welcome Reception on Friday evening, which is included in your registration price as well!
 The VIP Receptions and Banquets throughout the weekend do require separate ticket purchases.
 If you’re not attending the banquets, there are lots of dining options in the convention area.

 Throughout the convention you’ll see hospitality receptions listed on the agenda.
 These are typically open to all attendees, and hosted by various candidates and organizations.
-While they are scheduled any time, most of them take place on Friday and Saturday night, after the banquets end at 9 p.m.
+While they are scheduled any time, most of them take place on Friday and Saturday nights, after the banquets end at 9 p.m.
 The receptions are a chance for socializing, and many attendees attend some or all of them!

-On Saturday afternoon, you won’t want to miss our candidate’s forum for the opportunity to hear from candidates who are running for statewide office and have qualified for endorsement by the CRP.
+On Saturday afternoon, you won’t want to miss our Saturday Speaker Series for a great opportunity to hear from a variety of notable speakers within Republican politics.
 Sunday morning, General Session is the highlight of the convention.
 At General Session, CRP Delegates sit in assigned seating by their county, while Associate Delegates and guests sit in marked areas.
-Committee reports and endorsement of statewide candidates are voted on, the election for CRP offices will take place and Delegates hear reports from the Party’s officers.
+Committee reports are voted on, the election for CRP offices will take place and Delegates hear reports from the Party’s officers.

 When the gavel comes down at the end of General Session, convention is over…until we see you next time!